 as long as there’s dinner at dinner time.

-No Seating Chart, and Long Tables (or no tables?!) :
+No Seating Chart, and add in Long Tables (or no tables?!) :

 Talk about casual & intimate - having tables and seating areas placed around all over and not telling people where to sit lets anyone mingle with whoever they want.

 Having one (or multiple, depending on your guest list size) long table wherever everyone sits makes it feel more intimate, whether it’s a few guests or a few hundred, like a big family dinner.